-Our research and development expenses are charged to operations as incurred and are tracked by category rather than by development project.
-As many of our research and development activities form a foundation for the development of our KL4 surfactant and drug delivery technologies, they are expected to benefit more than a single project.
+Our research and development expenses are charged to operations as incurred and we account for such costs by category rather than by project.
+As many of our research and development activities form the foundation for the development of our KL4 surfactant and drug delivery technologies, they are expected to benefit more than a single project.
 For that reason, we cannot reasonably estimate the costs of our research and development activities on a project-by-project basis.
 We believe that tracking our expenses by category is a more accurate method of accounting for these activities.
-Our research and development costs consist of expenses associated with (a) product development and manufacturing, (b) medical and regulatory operations, (c) direct preclinical and clinical programs, and (d) other related expenses.
+Our research and development costs consist primarily of expenses associated with (a) product development and manufacturing, (b) medical and regulatory operations, and (c) direct preclinical and clinical programs.